gidiesse/Banditos-2023/README.md

 │   └── ???               <- ???
 │
-├── scripts               <- Scripts for running the experiments │
+├── scripts               <- Scripts for running the experiments │    ├── part_1           <- Learning for Social Influence
+│    ├── part_2           <- Learning for Matching
+│    ├── part_3           <- Learning for joint Social Influence and Matching
+│    ├── part_4           <- Context generation
+│    ├── part_5           <- Learning in a Non stationary environment
+│    └── part_6           <- Adversarial environment
+│
+│
 └── algorithms
     ├── environments      <- Classes for simulation of the real world